byu-oit/tfvm/README.md

 2. You could leave your terraform.exe file(s), but you might as well delete them. tfvm will download its own files.

 ### Step 3: Run tfvm for the first time
-1. Open up any command line (command prompt, Powershell, Git Bash, etc).
+1. Open up any command line
 2. Run any tfvm command.
 If you know what version you want to use first, you can run `tfvm install <that version>` and then `tfvm use <that version>`.
    If you don't have a version in mind, you could run something like `tfvm install latest`.
     > You should see some lines appear saying that tfvm has automatically added a directory pointing to its terraform installation folder to your Path.
 This means it is working correctly